nicolaschotard/qservi/README.rst

 Questions
 `````````

-- Other ways to install ad use qserv?
+- Other ways to install and use qserv?

 Load the catalogs into qserv
 ----------------------------